se4ai/se4ai.github.io/docs/about.md

 last point) is is a matter of some debate[^1] but (and here we can assess the impact of this list) those interviews are now standard practice[^2].

 But you cannot argue with success.
-So we asked ourselves, for  SE in the age of AI, what are the 12 checks for testing in a software team is successfully using/used-by  AI?
+Software engineers (and their managers) are busy people.
+Such busy people appreciate the value of (not too many) heuristics to giude their work?
+So we asked ourselves, for  SE in the age of AI, what are the 12 (or more) checks for testing in a software team is successfully using/used-by  AI?

 ### Why?
 Refactoring AI for SE